cs544-wisc/f23/p5/README.md

 should see if a windowing function can help.

 ## Part 4: Spark ML
 The objective of Part 4 is to use the given loan dataset to train a Decision Tree model that can predict outcomes of loan applications (approved or not).
-Recall that a loan is approve if action_taken is "Loan originated".
+Recall that a loan is approve if `action_taken` is "Loan originated".

-Thus, our label is `approval`, indicating the whether of a loan application is approved or not (`1` for approved, `0` otherwise).
-And for this exercise, we will use the features `loan_amount`, `income`, `interest_rate` for prediction.
+We call our label `approval`, indicating the whether of a loan application is approved or not (`1` for approved, `0` otherwise).
+And for this exercise, we will use the features `loan_amount`, `income`, `interest_rate` in `loans` table for prediction.

 First, as a prepartory step, get the features and label from the loans table into a new dataframe `df`.
 Cast the `loan_amount` and `income` columns to `double` type and fill missing values by $0$.